 The Graduate School of Arts and Sciences (GRS) and the Editorial Institute guarantee five full years (twelve months each) of financial support for students who maintain Satisfactory Academic Progress.
 This support will be in the form of Teaching Fellowships, Research Assistantships, and Graduate Fellowships.
-Funding beyond five years is generally provided (but not guaranteed) to students who are working productively toward the PhD degree.
 The time limit for completion of the PhD is seven years (exceptions require a petition to GRS).
 A leave of absence of up to two semesters is permitted for appropriate cause, but the leave period counts towards the seven-year timer limit.
 The following achievements are required to maintain Satisfactory Academic Progress:

 - Maintain a GPA of 3.0 or higher

 - Have no more than 2 failing grades (lower than B-or an incomplete grade older than 12 months)